monkphin/nlaw/README.md

 There are also other factors to consider that are beyond my control currently.
 Such as the fact the live version of the site is hosted on GitHub, and that there are reliances on third-party frameworks, such as Bootstrap or Hover.css.
 Meaning I cannot optimise the hosting that these are provided from and cannot account for possible load or other issues they're having when testing is carried out.

-Finally, theirs a lot of information to support Lighthouse testing against absolute worse case scenarios such as[using 3G when testing for mobile for example](https://stackoverflow.com/questions/58394704/google-page-speed-insights-lighthouse-measurement-origin#:~:text=All%20tests%20are%20run%20using,3G%20network%20%26%204x%20CPU%20slowdown.&text=Concluding%20I%20would%20say%20that,not%20very%20clear%20about%20this.)
+Finally, theirs a lot of information to support Lighthouse testing against absolute worse case scenarios such as [using 3G when testing for mobile for example](https://stackoverflow.com/questions/58394704/google-page-speed-insights-lighthouse-measurement-origin#:~:text=All%20tests%20are%20run%20using,3G%20network%20%26%204x%20CPU%20slowdown.&text=Concluding%20I%20would%20say%20that,not%20very%20clear%20about%20this.)

 All of the above will be factors when performing lighthouse testing, which could contribute to lower scores being seen and some variance from test to test and device to device.